tjcongrove1/SimpleTelematics/README.md

   - In the event that a trip event is present before a driver is registered, the trip will currently be output as an error message stating that the driver was not found.
   - I previously implemented and then removed (given the explicit description of each operation's intent and unknown business drivers behind that specificity) functionality to first check if a driver existed and, if not, register that driver entity and associate the trip with them.
   - The potential downside to such functionality would be that if you DID extend driver with additional data, that data would not be present in a "partially-registered" driver generated by the presence of a trip until a proper registration record came through for them.
-  - The upside is that you wouldn't be "losing" good trips for unregistered drivers, they would simple be attached to an incomplete profile until registration was completed at a later point in time.
+  - The upside is that you wouldn't be "losing" good trips for unregistered drivers, they would simply be attached to an incomplete profile until registration was completed at a later point in time.

 #### Exceptions are handled in three distinct ways:
   - "Driver not found" exceptions caused by a trip appearing before a registration in the file have specific verbiage, driven by the type of exception thrown